pr2database/pr2-website/content/documentation/PR2-structure.md

 The rationale is that the database can now be used to detect bacterial sequences that are amplified with either 18S rRNA or "universal" primers.
 These sequences can be further assigned with Silva or GTDB.

 ## Taxonomy structure

+#### Version 5.0 and above
+* 9 levels : Domain / Supergroup / Division / Subdivision / Class / Order / Family / Genus / Species
+  * `Kingdom`is replaced by `Domain`
+  * Adding a `Subdivision` level
+#### Version 4.14.1 and below
 * 8 levels : Kingdom / Supergroup / Division / Class / Order / Family / Genus / Species

+#### Rules for naming taxonomic levels
 * All taxonomy paths are unique.
 For example for a given Class, all higher levels are similar (Division -> Supergroup -> Domain)
 * No taxon can appear at different levels.
 For example "Stramenopiles" cannot appear at both the Supergroup and Division levels.

-#### Rules for naming taxonomic levels
 * No space (use underscore).
 For example Home_sapiens
 * If species is not known use "Genus_sp." (note the . after sp).
 The Genus level can be a level with Xs (see next rule): e.g. "Stramenopiles_XXXX_sp.",
 * If level _i_ is unknown